 10. SUMMARY OF CONTRIBUTION TO KNOWLEDGE EXCHANGE WITHIN THE NETSPAR NETWORK

-For instance, describe your current ideas regarding possible topics for Survey Papers and Design Papers and potential collaboration between academics and pension specialists on these papers.
+Please summarize your plans for sharing the knowledge created in this project within the Netspar network through, among other things, industry papers, events, and podcasts/videos etc. Please also describe potential collaboration between academics and pension specialists in these activities.

 (maximum 250 words)